For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The purpose of the Discussions is to promote your thinking about the course materials as you expand your conception of family development.
-As a basis for your reflection/evaluation/application, you will be asked to review and interact with course materials assigned in the associated module(s).
-You will create a thread in response to the provided prompt for each discussion.
+The purpose of the Discussions is to promote the student's thinking about the course materials as he/she expands his/her conception of family development.
+As a basis for the student's reflection/evaluation/application, he/she will be asked to review and interact with course materials assigned in the associated module(s).
+The student will create a thread in response to the provided prompt for each discussion.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 The initial threads must be at least 400 words, demonstrate course-related knowledge, and include at least 2 scholarly references.
 In addition to the thread, the student is required to reply to a minimum of 2 other classmates’ threads.
 Each reply must be at least 250 words and include at least 1 scholarly reference in current APA format.